simbo1905/simple-record-store/readme.md

 See `SimpleRecordStoreApiTests.java` for examples of the minimal public API.

-The public API user a `ByteSequence` as the key so that we know exactly how the store the keys on disk:
+The public API useS a `ByteSequence` as the key.
+This is a lightweight wrapper to a byte array hat implements `equals` and `hashCode` .
+This means that we know exactly how the store the keys on disk and can use it as the key to a HashMap:

 ```java
     @Synchronized
     public boolean recordExists(ByteSequence key)
 ```

-A byte sequence is simply a byte array wrapped in an object that implements `equals` and `hashCode` so that it can be used as the key to a map as discussed [here](https://stackoverflow.com/a/58923559/329496).
-There are approaches to
-creating such a byte sequence:
+This is discussed [here](https://stackoverflow.com/a/58923559/329496).
+You can either wrap a byte array or copy it:

 ```java
     /**